Free Estate Planning Forms

 Debts Owed to Deceased

-If you are a struggling mom or dad and don't have enough money to start a Trust for your child or to purchase life insurance, don't let that stop you from making an estate plan.
+There are several estate planning steps you can take for your children regardless of income.
+If you are a struggling mom or dad and don't have enough money to start a trust for your child or purchase life insurance, don't let that stop you from making an estate plan.
 You can still create estate planning documents that will greatly benefit your child.
-You can nominate a guardian for your child and choose a Trustee to manage any assets that are left for your child at your passing.
-If you are willing to put in the time and effort, you can create the essential documents in your estate plan inexpensively.
+You can nominate a guardian and choose a trustee to manage assets your child may inherit.
+If you are willing to put in the time and effort, you can create essential estate planning documents inexpensively.
 Those few steps could protect your child if something happens to you.

 A Guardian for Your Children

 There are many factors to consider when choosing a guardian.
 Does the guardian have the longevity and endurance necessary to raise your child?
-Does he/she share your values and parenting style?
+Does he or she share your values and parenting style?
 Is the guardian financially able to provide a home and childcare?
-Does your child have an established relationship with him or her?
+Does your child have an established relationship with the guardian?
+For a sample letter to your child's guardian, see guardianship letter.

-Choosing a guardian can be a difficult exercise.
-It's almost certain you will conclude there is no perfect person to raise your child in your place.
-Your options may be so disappointing, you may procrastinate and put off making your Will.
-However, no matter how you feel about the choices available, it's important to do something -- to establish a plan for the care of your child in your absence.
+Choosing a guardian can be a difficult step in the estate planning process.
+It's almost certain you will conclude there is no perfect person to raise your child.
+Your options may be so disappointing, you may procrastinate and put off making your will.
+However, no matter how you feel about the choices, it is important to do something, to establish a plan for the care of your child in your absence.
+For help, review the Pennyborn.com free Estate Planning Guide for Parents.

-If something happens to you, your choice of guardian as stated in your Will is reviewed by a court to determine if your choice is in the best interest of the child.
-In most cases, the parent's nomination is followed, unless the proposed guardian is deemed unfit in some manner.
-If the child has a surviving biological parent, the court will typically choose the biological parent to raise the child, despite any preferences expressed in the deceased parent's Will, unless the court determines the biological parent would be unfit.
+If something happens to you, your choice of guardian as stated in your will is reviewed by a court to determine if your choice is in the best interest of the child.
+In most cases, the parent's nomination is followed, unless the proposed guardian is deemed unfit.
+If the child has a surviving biological parent, the court will typically choose the biological parent to raise the child, despite any preferences expressed in the deceased parent's will, unless the court determines the biological parent would be unfit.

-It is important to write a detailed letter explaining your selection of the guardian and attach this letter to your Will.
-For information on writing a letter regarding your choice of guardian, see Child Guardian Letter.
+It is important to write a detailed letter explaining your selection of the guardian and attach this letter to your will.
+See letter to child guardian.
 You may also want to write a letter to the person you named as guardian outlining your preferences on how you would like your child parented, what type of education you want for your child, religious preferences, your child's medical history, etc.

-Note, in all but a couple of states, you cannot use a Living Trust to name a guardian and must do so in a Will.
+Note, in all but a couple of states, you cannot use a living trust to name a guardian and must do so in a will.
+See wills and trusts.

 Choosing a Trustee

-Ideally, the Trustee should be someone who is detail-oriented, organized, good with record-keeping, and prudent with money.
-The Trustee should also be someone that will make decisions in the best interest of your child.
-While you can also name a bank, trust company, or other financial institution as Trustee, be aware of the expense involved for every single action the company may take as Trustee and how quickly that can eat away at the money set aside for your child.
-Typically, a bank will not want to serve as Trustee on a Trust fund of less than two hundred fifty thousand dollars.
-You can certainly name an institution rather than an individual if you feel you have no good alternative, but due to the expense, this decision needs to be carefully considered.
+Ideally, the trustee should be someone who is detail oriented, organized, good with record keeping, and prudent with money.
+The trustee should also be someone that will make decisions in the best interest of your child.
+While you can also name a bank, trust company or other financial institution as trustee, be aware of the expense involved.
+Typically, a bank will not want to serve as trustee on a trust fund of less than 250,000 dollars.
+You can name an institution rather than an individual if you feel you have no good alternative, but due to the expense, this decision needs to be carefully considered.

-Once you select this person, you can name him or her as Trustee of any Trust created for your child under your Will or Living Trust, and as custodian of any UTMA.
+Once you select this person, you can name him or her as trustee of any trust created for your child under your will or living trust, and as custodian of any UTMA.
+See Gifts to Minors UTMA.